DarylB01/cfmc/README.md

-#  Calgary Filipino Methodist Church Website
+#  Local Church Website

 ## Intro
-This is the Front-end code for the Calgary Filipino Methodist Church website.
-The rest of the content is still being worked on and I am still waiting for additional feedback from the client.
+This is the Front-end code for a local church site I've worked on

 ## URL
 https://cfmc.netlify.app/#/